 Service

 In 2006, I helped to create North America’s first doctoral program in Childhood Studies, and from 2010 to 2012 chaired the Childhood Studies and Religion Group at the American Academy of Religion.
-I was for 12 years chair of Rutgers Camden’s Department of Philosophy and Religion.
-In Fall 2016, I served as Acting Associate Dean of the Rutgers University Camden Faculty of Arts and Sciences Graduate School and Research.
+For 12 years I chaired Rutgers Camden’s Department of Philosophy and Religion, and in Fall 2016 I served as Acting Associate Dean of the Rutgers University Camden Faculty of Arts and Sciences Graduate School and Research.
 I have chaired or read for numerous dissertations and serve on several scholarly journal editorial boards.

-I am regularly interviewed in the media on issues of children’s rights and political philosophy, including for BBC Radio 4, Swedish Public Radio, and other radio shows, for the Washington Post, Philadelphia Inquirer, and other newspapers, and for numerous podcasts and blogs worldwide.
+I am regularly interviewed in the media on issues of children’s rights and political philosophy, including for BBC Radio 4, Swedish Public Radio, the Washington Post, Philadelphia Inquirer, and numerous podcasts and blogs worldwide.
 Some of this media can be found on the websites of the Childism Institute and the Children’s Voting Colloquium.

 Background